access-ci-org/access-shib-idp/README.md

    [CloudFormation](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2)
    stack with an unused number.
 3. Increase the number of running instances to '1'.
-4. Test the new stack for both ECP and web browser.
+4. Test the new stack for web browser.
 5. Increase the number of running instances to '2'.
-6. Test the stack again to make sure ECP works with both instances.
+6. Test the stack again to make sure things work with both instances.
 7. Update DNS to point to the new stack.
 8. Delete the previous CloudFormation stack.